|Value||See schedule A below|

 • eligible for StudyLink allowance

-Applicants may be from any national or ethnic origin and may have been either quota or convention refugees.
+Applicants may be from any national or ethnic origin and may have been either quota, refugee family support, or convention refugees.

-RASNZ facilitates and administers the application and selection process in collaboration with RJH Holdings and the University of Otago.
-The application form can be downloaded directly from the RASNZ website.
+Refugees As Survivors NZ (RASNZ) facilitates and administers the application and selection process in collaboration with RJH Holdings and the University of Otago.
+Applicants must attend an interview with a selection panel in Auckland or Wellington or Dunedin and provide two references.

 Every applicant must:

-The Selection Committee consisting of representatives from RJH Holdings and Refugees As Survivors NZ (RASNZ), the Vice-Chancellor of the University of Otago or nominee, and an education specialist, shall consider the following factors in recommending the award of the scholarships:
+The Selection Committee consisting of representatives from RJH Holdings and RASNZ, the Vice-Chancellor of the University of Otago or nominee, and an education specialist, shall consider the following factors in recommending the award of the scholarships:

 • academic ability